Glen Huser: Career

 then worked as a classroom teacher at McArthur Elementary School from 1967 to 1969.

 Following another year of study at the University of Alberta, he began a career as a teacher-librarian in Holyrood, Lendrum, Homesteader, Kirkness, and Overlanders Schools.
 In 1978, he developed Magpie, a quarterly magazine that showcased student writing and graphics and took on the job of managing editor of the publication for twenty years.
 From 1988 to 1996 he was a learning resources consultant for Edmonton Public Schools, working not only with Magpie, but selecting media and assisting libraries throughout the district.

 In his spare time Huser reviewed children's and young adult books for the Edmonton Journal, a pursuit that would ultimately span close to twenty years.

-From 1997 to 1998, he worked as a student teaching advisor at Concordia College, and then as a sessional instructor in Elementary Education at the University of Alberta from 1997–2000 and 2003–2004.
-He worked as a language arts resource writer at Oz New Media/Education-on-line from 2000–2001.
+From 1997 to 1998, he worked as a student teaching advisor at Concordia College, and then as a sessional instructor in Elementary Education at the University of Alberta from 1997 to 2000 and 2003–2004.
+He worked as a language arts resource writer at Oz New Media/Education-on-line from 2000 to 2001.

 Following his retirement from Edmonton Public Schools, Huser worked as a writer-in-residence at a number of Edmonton schools including Aldergrove, Lendrum, Mee-Yah-Noh, and Virginia Park.

-From 2006–2010, he developed and taught the Writing for Children and Young Adults component of UBC's online MFA in the Creative Writing program.
+From 2006 to 2010, he developed and taught the Writing for Children and Young Adults component of UBC's online MFA in the Creative Writing program.

 Mr. Huser continues to inspire young students and visits elementary schools, such as St Francis Xavier School, in Vancouver.